ethanwhite/spectralmatch/README.md

 ## Assumptions

-- **Consistent Spectral Profile:** The true spectral profile of overlapping areas remains the same.
+- **Consistent Spectral Profile:** The true spectral response of overlapping areas remains the same throughout the images.

 - **Least Squares Modeling:** A least squares approach can effectively model and fit all images' spectral profiles.